MicrosoftDocs/sql-docs/docs/relational-databases/security/securing-sql-server.md

 Windows Defender Application Control (WDAC) prevents unauthorized code execution.
 WDAC is effective way to mitigate the threat of executable file-based malware.
 For more information, see to [Windows Defender Application Control](/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control) documentation.

-## SQL Server Security Tools, Utilities, Views, and Functions
+## SQL Server security tools, utilities, views, and functions
  [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] provides tools, utilities, views, and functions that can be used to configure and administer security.

-### SQL Server Security Tools and Utilities
+### SQL Server security tools and utilities
  The following table contains information about [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] tools and utilities that you can use to configure and administer security.

 |For information about|See|